challsted/ruby_testing/lib/hangman/README.md

 Notes
 ===

+1. This project is not yet started
-1. Allow user to hit keys on keyboard and game should respond
+2. Allow user to hit keys on keyboard and game should respond
-2. Should read a random word out of a dictionary (not sure how to do this yet)
+3. Should read a random word out of a dictionary (not sure how to do this yet)

 Planned Features
 ===